vinaykumaredara/azure-drive-hub/README.md

 - Payment processing handled by trusted third-party providers
 - No sensitive payment data stored in application database
 - Edge Functions provide secure server-side booking creation

+## 🔄 Booking Intent Persistence

+### How It Works
+The booking intent persistence feature ensures that users never lose their booking progress, even when they need to sign in first:

+1. **Intent Storage**: When an unauthenticated user clicks "Book Now", the system saves the booking intent to localStorage with the car ID and timestamp.

+2. **Sign-In Handling**: The user is redirected to the sign-in page with a clear message that their booking will be resumed automatically.

+3. **Resume Logic**: After successful authentication, the system automatically:
+   - Retrieves the saved intent from localStorage
+   - Fetches the car details from the database
+   - Opens the booking modal for that specific car
+   - Clears the saved intent to prevent duplicate bookings

+4. **Cross-Flow Support**: Works with both modal sign-ins and OAuth redirects, ensuring consistent behavior across all authentication methods.

+### Technical Implementation
+- **Utility Functions**: `src/utils/bookingIntentUtils.ts` contains all logic for saving, retrieving, and resuming booking intents
+- **Component Integration**: `NewBookNowButton` handles intent saving before redirecting to sign-in
+- **App-Level Resume**: `App.tsx` includes a component that listens for authentication state changes and resumes intents when the user becomes authenticated
+- **Error Handling**: Graceful handling of cases where the car is no longer available or other errors occur during resume

+### Benefits
+- **Seamless UX**: Users don't need to remember which car they wanted to book
+- **Robust**: Works across page reloads, OAuth redirects, and different sign-in methods
+- **Secure**: Only stores minimal information (car ID) without sensitive data
+- **Transparent**: Users are informed when their booking is being resumed